Queen's eventually coughs up cost of Irish project on 'positive masculinities in healthy consensual relationships'

 On December 11 the Queen's Freedom of Information department responded: “The scheme was entirely covered by funders who are content to confirm the cost of the Irish language version of the resource project was £60,658.”

-The News Letter then went back to the press office (which consists of 10 people, not including one who is on maternity leave) to ask why it hadn't just provided the cost of the project to begin with.
+The News Letter then went back to the press office (which consists of 10 people, not including one who is on maternity leave, or another two “internal” communications staff) to ask why it hadn't just provided the cost of the project to begin with.

 After a number of prompts, it responded: “We had advised you to contact the funders which the FOI team did on your behalf – you may have received the information quicker if you had went directly [sic].